kaungkaunglay/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 ### Your company is building a new solution in Java.
 The company currently uses a SonarQube server to analyze the code of .NET solutions.
 You need to analyze and monitor the code quality of the Java solution.
 Which task types should you add to the build pipeline?

 - [ ] Chef.
-- [x] Gradle.
+- [ ] Gradle.
 - [ ] Octopus.
 - [ ] Gulp.

 ### Your development team is building a new web solution by using the Microsoft Visual Studio integrated development environment (IDE).
 You need to make a custom package available to all the developers.
 The package must be managed centrally, and the latest version must be available for consumption in Visual Studio automatically.
 Which three actions should you perform?

-- [x] Publish the package to a feed.
+- [ ] Publish the package to a feed.
-- [x] Create a new feed in Azure Artifacts.
+- [ ] Create a new feed in Azure Artifacts.
 - [ ] Upload a package to a Git repository.
 - [ ] Add the package URL to the Environment settings in Visual Studio.
-- [x] Add the package URL to the NuGet Package Manager settings in Visual Studio.
+- [ ] Add the package URL to the NuGet Package Manager settings in Visual Studio.
 - [ ] Create a Git repository in Azure Repos.

 ### You have an Azure Kubernetes Service (AKS) implementation that is RBAC-enabled.
 You plan to use Azure Container Instances as a hosted development environment to run containers in the AKS implementation.
 You need to configure Azure Container Instances as a hosted environment for running the containers in AKS.
 Which three actions should you perform in sequence?

 ![Question 146](images/question146.jpg)

-- [x] Box 1: Create a YAML file.
-Box 2: Run kubectl apply.
-Box 3: Run helm init.
+- [ ] Bo  1: Create a YAML file.
+Bo  2: Run kubectl apply.
+Bo  3: Run helm init.
-- [ ] Box 1: Run az role assignment create.
-Box 2: Create a YAML file.
-Box 3: Run helm init.
+- [ ] Bo  1: Run az role assignment create.
+Bo  2: Create a YAML file.
+Bo  3: Run helm init.
-- [ ] Box 1: Run az aks install-connector.
-Box 2: Run kubectl apply.
-Box 3: Run az aks install-connector.
+- [ ] Bo  1: Run az aks install-connector.
+Bo  2: Run kubectl apply.
+Bo  3: Run az aks install-connector.
-- [ ] Box 1: Run helm init.
-Box 2: Run az role assignment create.
-Box 3: Run kubectl apply.
+- [ ] Bo  1: Run helm init.
+Bo  2: Run az role assignment create.
+Bo  3: Run kubectl apply.

 ### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
 You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
 Solution: You create a service hook subscription that uses the build completed event.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### You integrate a cloud-hosted Jenkins server and a new Azure DevOps deployment.
 You need Azure DevOps to send a notification to Jenkins when a developer commits changes to a branch in Azure Repos.
 Solution: You add a trigger to the build pipeline.
 Does this meet the goal?

 - [ ] Yes.
-- [x] No.
+- [ ] No.

 ### Your company builds a multi tier web application.
 You use Azure DevOps and host the production application on Azure virtual machines.
 Your team prepares an Azure Resource Manager template of the virtual machine that you mil use to test new features.
 You need to create a staging environment in Azure that meets the following requirements: Minimizes the cost of Azure hosting.
 Provisions the virtual machines automatically.
 Use the custom Azure Resource Manager template to provision the virtual machines.
 What should you do?

-- [x] In Azure DevOps, configure new tasks in the release pipeline to create and delete the virtual machines m Azure DevTest Labs.
+- [ ] In Azure DevOps, configure new tasks in the release pipeline to create and delete the virtual machines m Azure DevTest Labs.
 - [ ] From Azure Cloud Shell, run Azure PowerShell commands to create and delete the new virtual machines in a staging resource group.
 - [ ] In Azure DevOps, configure new tasks in the release pipeline to deploy to Azure Cloud Services.
 - [ ] In Azure Cloud Shell, run Azure CLI commands to create and delete the new virtual machines in a staging resource group.